code-and-effect/codeandeffect.com/about/our-story.md

 ---
-layout: home
+layout: page
 title: Our Story
 permalink: "/story/"
-title_subtext: We have come a long way since we started in 2007.
+subtext: We have come a long way since we started in 2007.
 Learn more about what we do, why we do it, and what's important to us going forward.
 meta_description: We have come a long way since we started in 2007.
 Learn more about what we do, why we do it, and what's important to us going forward.